 - Politics: Prime Minister Recep Tayyip Erdogan of the Islamist AKP began his third term in 2011.
 He has dealt ruthlessly with alleged challenges from the powerful, secularist military.
-His government is now embroiled in corruption claims amid a feud with former allies in the Islam-inspired 'Hizmet' movement
+His government is now embroiled in corruption claims amid a feud with former allies in the Islamic 'Hizmet' movement

 - Economy: The economy has enjoyed strong growth, fuelled by trade and foreign investment.
 Tourism, agriculture and manufacturing are key sectors

 - International: EU accession negotiations have been tortuous, bedevilled by disputes with Greece over Cyprus.
 Former close ties with Israel have deteriorated, while liberal reformers throughout the Arab region have looked to Turkey's system of government as a potential model